Your doctor can diagnose heart disease in several ways, by:

 - Looking at your risk factors

-During your physical exam, your health care provider uses a stethoscope to listen to your heart and lungs.
-To help check your blood flow, your health care provider may take your pulse at your neck, wrist, leg, or foot.
-Your health care provider will also take your blood pressure to see if it is at the right level or if it is too high.
+During your physical exam, your doctor uses a stethoscope to listen to your heart and lungs.
+To help check your blood flow, he or she may take your pulse at your neck, wrist, leg, or foot.
+Your doctor will also take your blood pressure to see if it is at the right level or if it is too high.

-There are laboratory tests that help your health care provider learn more about your heart.
+There are laboratory tests that can help your doctor learn more about your heart.
 They can show if there are any problems and what treatments you may need.
-These are the laboratory tests that help your health care provider learn more about your heart:
+Your doctor may order some of these tests to learn more about your heart.

-- Blood tests—Your health care provider will tell you which blood tests you need.
+- Blood tests—Your doctor will tell you which blood tests you need.
 Blood tests are done for many reasons.
 They can check your cholesterol and your blood sugar, for example.
-Your health care provider will explain what the blood tests mean.
-Your health care provider will also tell you what to do to prepare for them, such as fasting.
+Your doctor will explain what the blood tests mean and will also tell you what to do to prepare for them, such as fasting.

-- EKG also called ECG or electrocardiogram)—An EKG is a common test performed in your health care provider’s office or the hospital.
+- EKG (also called ECG or electrocardiogram)—An EKG is a common test performed in your doctor’s office or the hospital.
 It records the electrical activity of your heart.
 An EKG records your heart rate and rhythm.

 - Echocardiogram—With an echocardiogram, or echo, a device is placed on your chest.
 It uses sound waves (ultrasound) to create a moving picture of your heart.
-They show the size, structure, and motion of the heart.
+It shows the size, structure, and motion of the heart.
 This test can also show how the blood is flowing through your heart.
 It shows if there are damaged areas of your heart and how your heart is pumping.

-- Stress test, which may also include an echocardiogram or nuclear scan—Your health care provider may decide to order a stress test to check for heart and artery disease.
+- Stress test—Your doctor may decide to order a stress test to check for heart and artery disease.
 A monitor, with electrodes placed on the skin of your chest, records your heart function while you exercise.
 Many things can be checked during this test.
 The stress test checks for: